EspressoSystems/net/README.md

 # Net
-Generic interfaces for Translucence web APIs.
+Generic interfaces for Espresso web APIs.

 See the docs in lib.rs for more information.